Cherreads

 Artoria's expression changed.

-Her intuition rang like a deafening alarm in her mind.
+Her instincts blared an overwhelming alarm in her mind.

-Her eyes narrowed sharply, and without saying a single word, she moved.
+Her eyes narrowed sharply, and without saying a word, she moved.

 In an instant, her body was no longer there.

-Artoria had already leapt through the window, disappearing into the cold air and reappearing dozens of meters away.
+Artoria had already leapt out the window, vanishing into the cold air and reappearing dozens of meters away.

 A portal opened in the snowy field.